- ✓ BY SEEDS AND SPRINGS

 In the open ground, varieties and hybrids with the shortest possible ripening periods are most often planted.
 We recommend you pay attention to:

 Shake - ultra early determinant variety of Czech selection.
 Fruits are oblong, dark red, aligned, with an average weight of 80-90 g, dense.
 The plant is compact, open type.
 Designed for growing in open ground and film greenhouses.
-It is recommended for whole-canning, processing for ketchup and for fresh consumption.
+It is recommended for full-preservation, processing for ketchup and for fresh consumption.

 Varieties and hybrids of early tomatoes of the season-2020 for growing in a greenhouse

 TM 66 F1 - early determinant hybrid.
 A medium-sized plant with short internodes.
-Fruits are round in shape, weighing 260-310 g, deep red in color, dense, with good keeping quality and portability.
+Fruits are round in shape, weighing 260-310 g, rich red color, dense, with good keeping quality and portability.
 It is recommended as an early culture in film and glazed greenhouses, as well as for growing in open ground.
 For fresh consumption and processing for tomato products.

 Let's dwell on the latest varieties and hybrids with increased productivity.